 Keeping Your Teeth & Gums Safe

 If you want your smile to last the rest of your life, you need to take the initiative to make sure oral health issues like cavities never happen in the first place.
 The best way to do this is to schedule a checkup with Dr. Gregory Palmer every six months or so.
 Once we’ve had a chance to examine your mouth, we can clean your teeth and create a treatment plan to stop potential problems in their tracks.
 If it’s been a while since your last checkup, contact our dental office today for preventive dentistry in Houston, TX!

-Why Choose Gregory Palmer, DMD & Associates for Preventive Dentistry?
+Why Choose Palmer Dental Group of Houston for Preventive Dentistry?

 - A Warm, Welcoming Environment for Patients of All Ages